stacks-network/docs/src/pages/authentication/building-todo-app.md

-This component imports the [React hook](https://reactjs.org/docs/hooks-overview.html) [`useConnect`](https://github.com/blockstack/ux/blob/master/packages/connect/src/react/hooks/use-connect.ts) from the Blockstack Connect library.
+This component imports the [React hook](https://reactjs.org/docs/hooks-overview.html) [`useConnect`](https://github.com/blockstack/ux/blob/master/packages/connect/src/react/hooks/use-connect.ts) from the Stacks Connect library.

 `useConnect` returns many helper functions such as [`doOpenAuth`](https://github.com/blockstack/ux/blob/master/packages/connect/src/react/hooks/use-connect.ts#L33), which triggers this modal upon click of the "Get started" button.

-The modal is designed to prepare new users for a different type of relationship with Blockstack apps, one in which they authenticate with a _Secret Key_ that's used to encrypt their private data.
+The modal is designed to prepare new users for a different type of relationship with Stacks apps, one in which they authenticate with a _Secret Key_ that's used to encrypt their private data.

 The modal displays the app's name and icon as configured in